 2. Red hair is automatically unique.

 It’s the rarest hair color, with supposedly only 2% of the world’s population actually having red hair.
 I’m also in the 1% that has the red hair/blue eyes combination.
 So, as you can see, simply being a redhead makes us stand out in a crowd.
-We are part unicorn, part mermaid.
-And, yes, I have the shirt from the How to be a Redhead Shop to prove it!
+And, yes, I have the sweatshirt from the How to be a Redhead Shop to prove it!

 3. Red hair is shrouded in mystery and fantasy.